SUSHMITHAHP/CloudProjects/README.md

 ## Experiment Result Analysis

-To support the experiments, necessary input datasets were uploaded to Azure Blob Storage.
-The storage structure includes dedicated folders such as InputImages, ZipDatasets, and ReferenceFiles to keep resources organized.
-This approach ensures that all experimental runs have access to consistent, well-maintained data, enabling reliable testing, comparison, and validation of results.
+To support the experiments, necessary input files were uploaded to Azure Blob Storage.
+The storage structure includes dedicated folders such as InputImages, Zip files to keep resources organized.
+This approach ensures that all experimental runs have access to consistent, well-maintained files, enabling reliable testing, comparison, and validation of results.

 ### Input Files given to the blob storage: